-Previously, he was a senior executive at Allied Capital, a family of publicly traded private equity funds, from 1987 to 1997 and served on the Investment Committee of each fund during that time.
-Will began his investment career at Venture America where he was involved in the early-stage funding of Discovery Communications and Digene, both of which became multibillion-dollar companies.
+Previously, he was a senior executive at Allied Capital, a family of publicly-traded private equity funds, from 1987 to 1997 and served on the Investment Committee of each fund during that time.
+Will began his investment career at Venture America, a Washington area VC firm where he was involved in the early-stage funding of Discovery Communications and Digene, both of which became multibillion-dollar companies.

-Will is a member of the World Presidents Organization, and serves on the board of Venture Philanthropy Partners and the Meyer Foundation.
+Will is a member of Young Presidents Organization-Gold, and serves on the board of Venture Philanthropy Partners, the Meyer Foundation, and the Madeira School.

 Will holds an M.B.A. from Harvard Business School and a B.A. from Davidson College.

-Mark Levine joined Core Capital in 2000 from GCI Venture Partners, an early stage technology venture capital fund that he founded and that was an early investor in webMethods, one of the most successful software IPOs in NASDAQ history.
+Prior to Core, Mark founded GCI Venture Partners, an early stage technology venture capital fund that was an early investor in webMethods, one of the most successful software IPOs in NASDAQ history.

-Prior to Core, Mark served as an officer, responsible for corporate development and strategy, of GEO-CENTERS, a technology firm with more than $200 million in revenue when it was acquired by SAIC.
-Previously, Mark was Subcommittee Staff Director for the Small Business Committee in the U.S. House of Representatives.
+Previously, Mark was an officer, responsible for corporate development and strategy, of GEO-CENTERS, a technology firm with more than $200 million in revenue when it was acquired by SAIC.
+Earlier in his career he was Subcommittee Staff Director for the Small Business Committee in the U.S. House of Representatives.

 Randy Klueger joined Core Capital Partners in 2004 and has assisted various Core portfolio companies, including SwapDrive, buySAFE, sentitO, Core Communications, Clareos, and Covega Corporation, in addition to leading the firm’s internal financial operations, limited partner communications, and capital calls.